stevenpersia/captain-hook/README.md

 ## Overview

-Here a modest list of hooks that I use every day.
-I will add more next few days, keep watching.
+Here is a modest list of hooks that I use every day.
+I will add more in the next few days, keep watching.
 And if you have some good hooks I would love to add them.
 So feel free to open a pull request.

 ## Hooks